rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 class="keystroke">enter</span> results in a carriage return and a newline, `\r\n`).
 The `trim` method eliminates `\n` or `\r\n`, resulting in just `5`.

-The [`parse` method on strings][parse]<!-- ignore --> parses a string into some kind of number.
-Because this method can parse a variety of number types, we need to tell Rust the exact number type we want by using `let guess: u32`.
+The [`parse` method on strings][parse]<!-- ignore --> converts a string to another type.
+Here, we use it to convert from a string to a number.
+We need to tell Rust the exact number type we want by using `let guess: u32`.
 The colon (`:`) after `guess` tells Rust we’ll annotate the variable’s type.
 Rust has a few built-in number types; the `u32` seen here is an unsigned, 32-bit integer.
 It’s a good default choice for a small positive number.
 You’ll learn about other number types in Chapter 3.
 Additionally, the `u32` annotation in this example program and the comparison with `secret_number` means that Rust will infer that `secret_number` should be a `u32` as well.
 So now the comparison will be between two values of the same type!

 The `parse` method will only work on characters that can logically be converted into numbers and so can easily cause errors.
 If, for example, the string